redwoodjs/redwood/docs/docs/deploy/baremetal.md

 ## Customizing the Deploy

+There are several ways you can customize the deploys steps, whether that's skipping steps completely, or inserting your own commands before or after the default ones.

+### Skipping Steps

 If you want to speed things up you can skip one or more steps during the deploy.
 For example, if you have no database migrations, you can skip them completely and save some time:

 ```bash